 Will you declare with me not just this Easter but every day, HE IS RISEN!
 This old natural life is put to death by way of the cross.
 Keep coming back to the cross.
 I AM MADE ALIVE THROUGH JESUS!

-I am having my struggles with “the church.”(The Christian church) I am searching scripture for truth and searching my heart for error.
+I am having my struggles with “the church.”(The Universal church) I am searching scripture for truth and searching my heart for error.
 Take my words as a genuine outcry of concern that is burning within me.

 These are my struggles.
 We are living in a post modern era where the views favor tolerance and political correctness above all else.
 Is this biblical and is this something Jesus would want us to do?